Oculus VR Founding Member Andrew Scott Reisse Remembered

 Image courtesy of: Oculus

 Reisse is praised and fondly remembered as a brilliant photographer and computer graphics designer.
-It is noted by his friends that was loyal and a mentor who inspired his entire team.
-According to Oculus VR, some of his collages and and employees of the company knew him from when he was in college studying computer science.
-During this time, Reisse met the future CEO and chief software architect of Oculus, Brendan Iribe and Michael Antonov and together they built the scaleform Gfx user interface system and worked on cloud gaming platforms before starting Oculus.
+It is noted by his friends that he was loyal and a mentor who inspired his entire team.
+According to Oculus VR, some of his collages and employees of the company knew him from when he was in college studying computer science.
+During this time, Reisse met the future CEO and chief software architect of Oculus, Brendan Iribe, and Michael Antonov, and together they built the Scaleform Gfx user interface system and worked on cloud gaming platforms before starting Oculus.

 Oculus VR has lost a brilliant mind in Andrew Reisse.